jackandking/MuseumCheckDev/tools/README.md

 ### Image Search Tools

-**Two powerful tools are available to find museum and treasure photos.
-ALWAYS try Wikimedia first, use Bing website search as backup.**
+**Three powerful tools are available to find museum and treasure photos.
+ALWAYS try Wikimedia first, then Baidu for Chinese museums, use Bing as final backup.**

 #### 🥇 Option 1: search-museum-images-wikimedia.js (RECOMMENDED FIRST)